bmancini55/building-lightning/src/chapter_1.md

 );
 ```

-With the lay of the land defined, we can now embark on our journey to
-wire up real time updates.
+With the lay of the land defined, we can now embark on our journey to finish the real time updates.

+### Exercise: Subscribe to Updates

 The logical place to add this connection is the `GraphScene` component.
 As previously established, this scene is responsible for wiring up data
 connections for graph related components.

 Pointing our IDE at the `GraphScene` component our next exercise is